Ninja JC151 Cold Press Juicer Review Powerful Masticating Juicer with Total Pulp Control

 Design and Build Quality

-The anti-drip lever is a small but genius addition that keeps juice from spilling all over the counter, which I found to be a huge time-saver during cleanup.
-The 24 oz. juice jug and 36 oz. pulp container are generously sized, perfect for making a large batch of juice for family or guests.
-Overall, the design feels thoughtfully engineered and user-friendly.
+The anti-drip lever is a small but well-judged addition that stops the spout dribbling across the counter between glasses.
+The 24 oz. juice jug and 36 oz. pulp container are generously sized, enough for a large batch for family or guests without stopping to empty the pulp.
+Overall the design is thoughtfully engineered and easy to live with.

 Ease of Use and Setup